NVIDIA/spark-rapids/integration_tests/README.md

 If Spark has been configured to support Delta Lake then these tests can be enabled by adding the `--delta_lake` option to the command.

+### Enabling large data tests
+Some tests are testing large data which will take a long time.
+By default, these tests are disabled.
+These tests can be enabled by adding the `--large_data_test` option to the command.

 ## Writing tests

 There are a number of libraries provided to help someone write new tests.